lwhitty/image-builder-lab/README.md

 Default output format [None]: json
 ```
 ### Create S3 bucket on AWS if one doesn't already exist
-- Use AWS credentials and GUI to do this
+- Use AWS GUI or CLI to do this
 - For this exercise, bucketname is ib-rhte.redhat.com
-- Make bucket public
 ### Upload image, using the UUID based image name determined in a previous step:
 ```
 $ AMI=7008b4e6-59cb-405b-a8da-97a833f8b553-disk.ami